nasa/cFS/README.md

 ## Setup

-We suggest that users fork the repositories included here and modify as needed for their specific missions.

-To setup cFS directly from the latest release:
+To setup the cFS BUNDLE directly from the latest set of interoperable repositories:

     git clone https://github.com/nasa/cFS.git
     cd cFS